 For example, “Here’s how you can lose 20 pounds in 10 days” is definitely going to tempt people to click for more information.
 But, what content are you going to provide to back it up?
 Don’t forget the bounce rate we mentioned.
 If people keep coming to your website and instantly navigating away, this can potentially impact your rankings.

 An awesome tool that we like to use at Titan Web Agency is Co Schedule's Headline Analyzer.

 We ran this blog post headline through their analyzer, and below is what it spit out.

-For doctors, or any other healthcare professional, combining your SEO and content marketing efforts can pack a one-two punch to keep your business competitive in a tough market.
-Focus on providing value to your potential patients through both your content and your website, and you’ll reap the rewards that a solid online marketing plan can bring.
+For doctors or any other healthcare professional, combining your SEO and content marketing efforts can pack a one-two punch to keep your business competitive in a challenging market.
+Focus on providing value to your potential patients through your content and your website, and you’ll reap the rewards that a solid online marketing plan can bring.